Leipsic Elementary wraps up "Right to Read" week with country music performance by alum Wes Garcia

 "Not too long ago I was one of them.
 So, once again, like I said, I hope I can inspire them with chasing their dreams and anything like that.
 Because I think anybody can do whatever they put their mind to, and I hope I can put that in these kids' heads," said the 2020 Leipsic grad.

 Garcia dazzled the crowd with hit songs from artists like Morgan Wallen, and some of his own work.
-A couple kids were particularly thrilled to see him performing, because they've been listening to his music since he got started as a singer-songwriter.
+A couple of kids were particularly thrilled to see him performing because they've been listening to his music since he got started as a singer-songwriter.

 "It's amazing seeing him in person.
 Ever since I got the news that my dad said that he's having a concert hear I got really excited," said 3rd grader Bristol Cunningham.